Dark and Light Mode in FastHTML

 color-scheme: light dark

-to respect the user's dark/light mode preference.light-dark()
+to respect the user's dark/light mode preference. - Use the

-function to set properties based on mode
+function to set properties based on mode - Refactor colors into CSS variables if needed